RoyalIcing/flambeau/docs/actions.md

 Reducers implement introspection methods, returning results from within its state.
 This completely encapsulates the specifics of the state’s structure.
-Unlike the use of Redux’s `getState()`, action creators are never tied to a particular reducer.
+Unlike the use of Redux’s `getState()`, action creators have no knowledge of the state tree.

-Declaring introspection methods:
+Declare introspection methods underneath your exported actions:
 ```javascript
 export const introspection = {
   hasImportedFromURL({ URL }) {},